pixelcmtd/CWishlist_win/OVERVIEW.md

 This C# DLL contains all the really old CWL formats, because currently only CWLU and CWLD are supported, it has CWL and CWLB, CWLS 1-3 is also in there.
-## file_replace
-The file executed by the plugin updater to replace the plugin DLL.
-## test_plugin
-A plugin to test the beta plugin functionalities of CWL.
 ## cwla_benchmarks
 This is a little tool to compress wishlists into many different PAQ versions to test which one is the best.